 |Property, Equipment and Software||

 Property, Equipment, and Software

 We review in-progress software development projects on a periodic basis to ensure completion is assured and the development work will be placed into service as a new product or significant product enhancement.
-During the year ended December 31, 2015, we identified certain projects for which software development work had ceased and it was determined the projects would be discontinued.
+During the three months ended March 31, 2015, we identified certain projects for which software development work had ceased and it was determined the projects would be discontinued.
 Our analysis of the capitalized costs resulted in the conclusion that they had no value outside of the respective projects for which they were originally incurred.
-As a result, we recognized a loss of $1.4 million during the year ended December 31, 2015, related to the disposal of these assets.
-No impairments associated with software development projects were identified during 2017 and 2016.
+As a result, we recognized an impairment loss of $0.6 million during the three months ended March 31, 2015 related to these costs.
+The impairment charges are included in "Product development" in the accompanying Condensed Consolidated Statements of Operations.
+No impairments of software development projects were identified during the three months ended March 31, 2016.